Gluten Free Fish and Chips

 Sheet Pan Oven Method

 - Add the egg to a shallow bowl and beat with a fork.
-Add almond flour, salt, pepper, and garlic powder to a separate shallow bowl and mix well.
-Pat your fish dry with a paper towel.
+Add the dry ingredients: almond flour, sea salt, black pepper, and garlic powder to a separate shallow large bowl and mix well.
+Pat your fish dry with paper towels.

-- Heat the1 tbsp olive or avocado oil + 1 tbsp ghee in a skillet over medium heat.
-Dip each piece of cod into the egg to coat, then into the almond flour batter mixture to coat.
-Place battered fish into the pan and cook for 2-3 minutes on each side until browned.
+- Heat the 1 tbsp olive oil or avocado oil + 1 tbsp ghee in a large frying pan over medium heat.
+Dip each piece of cod into the egg to coat, then into the almond flour Place each piece of fish into the pan with the hot oil and cook for 2-3 minutes on each side until browned and golden perfection.

-- Add the fish to the sheet pan with the potatoes (instructions below), then bake for an additional 15-20 minutes until the fish flakes when cut and the potatoes are cooked through, golden brown, and crispy.
+- Take the potatoes out of the oven and reduce the oven temperature to 400.
+Push the potatoes aside on the pan, making room in the middle for the fish fillets.
+Add the freshly fried fish to the pan in a single layer, then bake for an additional 15-20 minutes until the fish flakes when cut and the potatoes are cooked through and crispy.

 Air Fryer Fish and Chips